CLI reference

 ├── coulisse.log # detached stdout/stderr

-the whole runtime footprint of one project sits under a single
+.coulisse/ holds the whole runtime footprint of one project under a